 The more frequently engine and transmission oil is changed (and filter) the longer your engine and transmission will endure within the tolerances Porsche engineers specified.

 Earlier model Porsches require manual tuning adjustments on occasion.
-That's the stuff I cut my teeth on.
 Later model Porsches are computer controlled.
-I'm scanner savvy.
-In a nutshell, I've got you covered from nuts & bolts to digital bits & bytes engine tuning.
+GP is scanner savvy.
+In a nutshell, you're covered from nuts & bolts to digital bits & bytes engine tuning.

 917 Long Tail